 If you or a family member or has suffered child abuse, either historically or recently, then the main concern would be getting medical help for any physical and psychological injuries that the abuse has caused.
 It is essential that even if no physical symptoms are present, an appointment is made with a GP to talk about what has happened in order for the person to be referred to a mental health professional for assistance.

 In addition to this, it is important that you report the abuse by whatever means possible, to the police or to the NSPCC, who may counsel you as to who the best people are to report to.

 Whilst here at Accident Claims, we are ready and able to help you make a claim, it may also benefit you to gather as much proof as you can for the abuse, either in the form of text messages, e-mails, witness details, if someone has witnessed the abuse and pictures of any physical injuries you have suffered.
 In addition to this, it can help to record your feelings about the abuse, as well as proof of any financial losses you have encountered due to the abuse, such as loss of wages if you have been off sick, or psychologist’s bills.

 You will also need a solicitor, preferably one with experience of pursuing child abuse claim should you wish to maximise the amount of compensation you receive.
-One call to Accident Claims will put you in touch with our legally trained team, who will provide you with an experienced solicitor to help pursue your case to conclusion.
+One call to Accident Claims will put you in touch with our legally trained team, who will provide you with an experienced solicitor under No Win No Fee terms to help pursue your case to conclusion.